Translation in the Wild: NMT vs LLMs: A Comparison

 \subsection{Model Architecture and Size}

 Typical state-of-the-art NMT models have 100M to 10B parameters and 6–12 transformer layers on the encoder and decoder sides.
 In contrast, cutting-edge LLMs are rumored to have \emph{trillions} of parameters (two to three orders of magnitude larger).
-NMT models are usually \emph{encoder-decoder} transformers: an encoder processes the source sentence, and a decoder generates the target sentence, attending to the encoder’s representation.
+NMT models are usually \emph{encoder-decoder} transformers: an encoder processes the source sentence, and a decoder generates the target sentence, attending to the encoder’s representation (Figure~\ref{fig:figure2}).
 Most LLMs, on the other hand, are \emph{decoder-only} transformers, especially those designed for text generation.
-A decoder-only model produces output based on a single stream of input, which can include instructions or source text.
-Despite this difference, an LLM can effectively act like an encoder-decoder when the prompt includes the source text: the instruction implicitly tells it to “encode” the source meaning into its latent state before producing the output; for example: \texttt{ {Translate the following sentence to French: “I hate squirrels.”}}
+A decoder-only model produces output based on a single stream of input, which can include instructions or source text (Figure~\ref{fig:figure3}).
+Despite this difference, an LLM can effectively act like an encoder-decoder when the prompt includes the source text: the instruction implicitly tells it to “encode” the source meaning into its latent state before producing the output; for example: \texttt{ {Translate the following sentence to Spanish: “My name is John.”}}